opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     flag action as triggered by a remote node. used  to  avoid  recur‐ sively triggering actions amongst nodes

-	       svcmgr dns update

-	              update the collector dns records for the service

-	              --dry-run
-	                     Show the action execution plan

-	              -f, --force
-	                     force action, ignore sanity check warnings

-	              --master
-	                     option  to  set  to  limit  the action scope to the master service resources

-	              --rid=PARM_RID
-	                     comma-separated list of resource to limit action to

-	              --slave=SLAVE
-	                     option to set to limit the action scope to the  service  resources in the specified, comma-separated, slaves

-	              --slaves
-	                     option  to  set  to  limit  the  action scope to all slave service resources

-	              --subsets=PARM_SUBSETS
-	                     comma-separated list of resource subsets to limit action to

-	              --tags=PARM_TAGS
-	                     comma-separated list of resource tags to limit action  to.
-The  + separator  can be used to impose multiple tag conditions.
-Example: tag1+tag2,tag3 limits the action to resources with both  tag1  and tag2, or tag3.

-	              --onlyprimary
-	                     operate only on service flagged for autostart on this node

-	              --onlysecondary
-	                     operate only on service not flagged for autostart on this node

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     comma-separated list of service to operate on

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     option  to  set when excuting from a clusterware to disable safety net

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     comma-separated list of resource tags to limit action to

-	              -h, --help
-	                     show this help message and exit

-	              --remote
-	                     flag  action  as  triggered by a remote node. used to avoid recur‐ sively triggering actions amongst nodes

-	       svcmgr docker

-	              wrap the docker client command, setting automatically the socket  parame‐ ter to join the service-private docker daemon.
-The %as_service%, %images% and %instances% words in the wrapped command  are  replaced  by,  respec‐ tively, the registry login username/password/email parameters to log as a service using <svcname>@<nodename> as the username and the node  uuid  as password (which is what is expected when the opensvc collector is used as the JWT manager for the registry), the set of docker instance  names  and images  for  container  resources passing the --tags, --rid and --subsets filters.
-This is useful to remove all  instances  of  a  service  or  all instances  of resources with a tag like "frontend".
-Note the opensvc fil‐ ters must be positioned before the docker command in the arguments list.

-	              --onlyprimary
-	                     operate only on service flagged for autostart on this node

-	              --onlysecondary
-	                     operate only on service not flagged for autostart on this node

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     comma-separated list of service to operate on

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     option to set when excuting from a clusterware to  disable  safety net

-	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used by cron'ed action to tell the  collector  to  treat  the  log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     comma-separated list of resource tags to limit action to

-	              -h, --help
-	                     show this help message and exit

-	              --remote
-	                     flag action as triggered by a remote node. used  to  avoid  recur‐ sively triggering actions amongst nodes

-	       svcmgr enable

-	              enable  resources  passed through --rid in services passed through --ser‐ vice.
-Specifying no resource enables the whole service.

-	              --rid=PARM_RID
-	                     comma-separated list of resource to limit action to

-	              --tags=PARM_TAGS
-	                     comma-separated list of resource tags to limit action  to.
-The  + separator  can be used to impose multiple tag conditions.
-Example: tag1+tag2,tag3 limits the action to resources with both  tag1  and tag2, or tag3.

-	              --subsets=PARM_SUBSETS
-	                     comma-separated list of resource subsets to limit action to

-	              --onlyprimary
-	                     operate only on service flagged for autostart on this node

-	              --onlysecondary
-	                     operate only on service not flagged for autostart on this node

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     comma-separated list of service to operate on

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     option  to  set when excuting from a clusterware to disable safety net

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     comma-separated list of resource tags to limit action to

-	              -h, --help
-	                     show this help message and exit

-	              --remote
-	                     flag  action  as  triggered by a remote node. used to avoid recur‐ sively triggering actions amongst nodes

 	       svcmgr freeze

 	              set up a flag to block actions on this service